squishlab/PhysH308/assignments/wk1.md

 which is more compact and often easier to work with than the determinate definition.

 2. Choose ONE problem in Taylor’s Problems Section 1.2-1.3, Problem 2.18, Problem 2.33, Problem 2.34, or Section 2.6 that leverages a mathematical tool you feel unclear or out-of-practice with.
 Solve the problem, explain the assumptions and relevance to physics in a short paragraph.
-Come prepared to discuss with your group on Friday.
-We will have each group choose one problem to explain and present in a recitation or class.
+Come prepared to discuss with your group and present one of your problems to the class.
 You need only include your individually chosen problem (as opposed to the one selected by your group) for your submitted written work.